 Step 1: Get a decentralized domain name

-Access your wallet, navigate to the Dapps page, and choose either the Unstoppable Domains or the ENS Dapp, depending on whether you want a .crypto or a .eth domain, respectively.
+After accessing your wallet in MEW web, navigate to the DApps page, and choose either the Unstoppable Domains or the ENS DApp, depending on whether you want a .crypto or a .eth domain, respectively.
 See our Help Center for guidance with domain registration: Unstoppable Domains, ENS.

 Once you own a domain, you can use the same UD or ENS manager to assign addresses on different blockchains for the funds to go when they are sent to your domain name.
 By default, the destination Ethereum address is set to the wallet with which you purchased the domain.